State of AI Media Generation

 Blind rankings from 3,500+ human votes across 29 models

-There’s no shortage of opinions about which AI image model is “best.”
-There’s a severe shortage of data.
+There's no shortage of opinions about which AI image model is "best", but there's a severe shortage of data.
 We built the Lumenfall Arena to fix that.
 Since February 2026, human voters have judged 3,509 blind, head-to-head matchups between 29 AI image models from 12 organizations.

 Street photography, fantasy warriors, logo design, floral mandalas, isometric dioramas.
-Same prompt, two images, no model names.
-Pick the one you like better.
-Here’s what we found.
+Same prompt, two images, hidden model names.
+Users picked the one they liked better.
+Here's what we found.

 Rank